Vaccination Rates for Healthcare Workers Have Doubled

 - Residential Area: 27% of suburban respondents indicated they had been vaccinated, while 19% of rural respondents and 21% of urban respondents said they had been vaccinated.

 James Druckman is the Payson S. Wild Professor of Political Science and IPR Associate Director.
-Previous surveys can be found here.
+Previous surveys are available.

 Photo Credit: Flickr; U.S. Secretary of Defense, L. Ferdinando